 Students in Carleton’s Graduate Diploma in Ethics and Public Affairs (EPAF) will gain a comprehensive understanding of ethical options for solving particular public issues in many different areas.

 What makes our program unique is that it combines ethical analysis with social science.
-Department of Ethics and Public Affairs EPAF students are taught and supervised collaboratively by philosophers who research public issues along with social science and public policy specialists interested in the values underlying those issues.
+Ethics and Public Affairs students are taught and supervised collaboratively by philosophers who research public issues along with social science and public policy specialists interested in the values underlying those issues.
 The guiding framework is public reason – the idea that the exercise of power must be justifiable to the people over whom it is exercised.
-Alumni will be prepared to compete for academic jobs or for policy-related jobs in government and civil society, or as consultants.

 As the national capital, Ottawa offers an array of learning and professional opportunities, complemented by ready access to government departments and agencies, parliamentary institutions, media and non-governmental organizations.
 Today, all of these groups are grappling with ethical questions and the best ways to handle them.
-The diploma programs are supported by a network of professionals who will offer mentorship on developing professional contacts and making research accessible to professional audiences.
-Practicum courses will allow students to gain valuable work experience in government and civil society or as consultants.
+Practicum courses will allow EPAF students to gain valuable work experience in government and civil society or as consultants.